thesephist/september/README.md

 # September 🐞

 **September** is an [Ink](https://github.com/thesephist/ink) to JavaScript compiler and toolchain for cross-compiling Ink applications to Node.js and the Web.
 September aims to be self-hosting on Node.js and pass all tests against Ink's core standard library test suite.
+I've also written about building September on the [Ink language blog](https://dotink.co/posts/september/).

 ![September banner image](september.jpg)